UNDROP DATABASE

 The `UNDROP DATABASE` statement restores a previously dropped MotherDuck database and its snapshot history, as long as the drop is still within the database's snapshot retention window.

 This statement applies to MotherDuck native storage databases (standard or transient).
-DuckLake databases do not support snapshots.
+DuckLake databases cannot be restored with `UNDROP DATABASE`; they use their own [snapshot system](/concepts/ducklake#snapshot-retention), which does not support `UNDROP`.

 ## Syntax